Data Centers in Wuxi

 Natural Disaster Risk

-Wuxi has a low overall risk profile, with an INFORM Risk score of 3 out of 10, as of September 2025.
-The area's primary environmental hazards are related to its location on a major river delta plain.
+Wuxi has a low overall disaster risk profile, with an INFORM Risk score of 3 out of 10 as of September 2025.
+This indicates that while specific hazards exist, the combination of exposure, vulnerability, and coping capacity results in a stable operational environment.